lcavorsi/DataScience_Classification-musical-genres/README.md

 ![](https://github.com/lcavorsi/DataScience_Classification-musical-genres/blob/main/17_K-means%20clustering.JPG)

-Unfortunately the clusters look very close to each other, making the K-means model the least reliable.
+Unfortunately, the clusters look very close to each other, making the K-means model the least reliable.

 ## Conclusion